andreaslin/epub_chinese_convert/README.md

 ## Notes
   1. This script is created since http://epubconv.mobi/ can only take file under 10MB (Update - May 7, 2016: The site is down)
   2. No encoding check for the file; encoding is assume to be UTF-8
-  3. Large files can take up to 2 minutes to complete (E.g. 10MB+ files)

 ## TODO
-  1. Speed up converting time
-  2. Deal with encoding
+  1. Deal with encoding
-  3. Setup a website for online convert
+  2. Setup a website for online convert